assofiejakobsson/Tic-tac-toe-game/README.md

 ## Libraries

-In this project the following are used:
+In this project the following libraries are used:

 - __random as used for the computer's random selection in the game.
 And it is written like this random.randint(0, 8).
 0, 8 stand for the squares in the board that the computer must randomly choose from.
 And to be able to use it, you have to import it into your code.
 This is done by writing import random at the top of the code.__
 - __os used to clear the screen.
 And it is needed for the UX.
 Without this, the screen becomes messy and difficult to use.
-Where you want the screen to be cleared in the code, write os.system('clear').
+Where you want the screen to be cleared in the code write, os.system('clear').
 And to be able to use it, you have to import it into your code.
 This is done by writing import os at the top of the code.__

 ## Testing